 Section 1.
 Voting Membership.
-The voting membership of the PP&A Committee shall comprise members of the Commission assigned by the Commission Co-Chairs, and the Commission Co-Chairs when attending.
+The voting membership of the PP&A Committee shall comprise of members assigned by the Commission Co-Chairs, Committee-Only members nominated by the committee and appointed by the BOS, and the Commission Co-Chairs when attending.